yasmincrisostomo/quake_parser_gem/README.md

 - "kills_by_means": This object has each method of killing as a key, and the corresponding value is the number of kills using that method.

 ### Advanced Usage
-The quake_log_parser gem provides a variety of methods to further interact with and manipulate game data.
+The QuakeParser gem provides a variety of methods to further interact with and manipulate game data.
 Here are some of them:

 - `add_player(name)`: Adds a new player to the game.
 - `update_player_name(old_name, new_name)`: Updates a player's name.